raben2/puppet-grafana/README.md

 #####`install_method`

 Controls which method to use for installing Grafana.
-Valid options are: 'archive', 'docker', 'repo' and 'package'.
+Valid options are: 'archive', 'docker' and 'package'.
 The default is 'package'.
 If you wish to use the 'docker' installation method, you will need to include the 'docker' class in your node's manifest / profile.
-If you wish to use the 'repo' installation method, you can control whether the official Grafana repositories will be used.
-See `manage_package_repo` below for details.

-#####`manage_package_repo`

-Boolean.
-When using the 'repo' installation method, controls whether the official Grafana repositories are enabled on your host.
-If true, the official Grafana repositories will be enabled.
-If false, the module assumes you are managing your own package repository and will not set one up for you.
-Defaults to true.

 #####`package_name`